ImageMagick/Usage-Markdown/anim_mods/index.md

 As the background image is the *destination*, it defines the final size of the animation, but all the meta-data (delays, labels, comments, etc) will come from the source image list.
 Normally that information comes from the destination image list.
-This is only time the source image provides the meta-data information during a image composition.
+This is the only time the source image provides the meta-data information during an image composition.

 Also note that as [Layers Composition](#composite) understands "`-gravity`", the image is properly centered, without you needing to do the calculations yourself.
 However if the source frames contained offsets, these will also be added to the gravity defined position, so that the relative position of all the sub-frames remains correct.